willhansen/RoyaltyOffRevenueLicense/README.md

 ### Source availability

-By which, we mean anyone can see the source code, not necessarily having zero cost, or no restrictions on use.
+Meaning anyone can see the source code, not necessarily having zero cost or having no restrictions on use.

 If someone can read, compile, and run the code, all on their local machine, they can trust that they know what they're running.
 It's well established that open source code is generally more secure than closed source code.